iSpecimen Seeks $20 Million In U.S. IPO Plan (Private:ISPN)

 iSpecimen is seeking funding to expand its platform growth and marketing initiatives.

-The company’s financials show strong recent topline revenue growth from a low base and nearly breakeven cash flow from operations in the most recent reporting period.
+The company's financials show strong recent top-line revenue growth from a low base and nearly breakeven cash flow from operations in the most recent reporting period.

 Sales and Marketing expenses as a percentage of total revenue have been uneven as revenues have increased; its Sales and Marketing efficiency rate has swung well into positive territory, a good signal.